sebo6921/Non-Destructive-photo-editor/README.md

 Run ANDIE through Gradle.

 ## ANDIE User Guide
+This user guide serves as a comprehensive reference, providing insights into each feature's usage, restrictions, and feedback mechanisms.
+By adhering to these guidelines, users can maximize ANDIE's capabilities.

+**All Features** - Click the corresponding button for the desired feature or use the provided shortcut.
+The program uses input controls, to enforce valid input ranges for all applicable features, ensuring ease of use and preventing errors.

 **Image Save As, Image Export** - To use "Save As" and "Export," include the image type in the new filename.
 For example, to save a PNG image with the filename "imageFile," name it "imageFile.png."

 **Mean Filter, Gaussian Blur Filter, Median Filter** - The radius value for these filters must be between 1 and 10.
 The program enforces these limits using a JSpinner with minimum and maximum bounds.